Adams, Ilocos Norte: Municipal seal

 The seal and its white background speaks of the people's simple way of living; it further suggests that their lifestyle is not blemished nor corrupted by civilization and modernization.

 The shield was derived from the Provincial Seal of Ilocos Norte.
 The mountain range and the verdant field and river show the topography of the place as a potential source of wealth and livelihood.
 The mountain ranges also symbolizes the lofty ideals and the high hopes of the people for making Adams a progressive and attractive place to live in.

-Attractions

-Adams has 18 waterfalls and 10 hanging bridges, including: